xeroxis-xs/Angular-MySQL-App/README.md

 ```

 The frontend of this application is built using Angular Material, a UI component library for Angular.
 It provides a set of pre-built and customizable UI components that follow the Material Design guidelines.

+## Usage

+Once the backend server is running, you can access the application by opening the frontend in a web browser with http://localhost:4200.

 ## Acknowledgments